-The aim of this study is to assess the limits of the above assumption when using tracer measurements from remote sounders to derive rates of vertical motion in the middle atmosphere.
-Measurements alone do not provide enough information to enable separation of the contributions to changes in tracer VMRs, and so an atmospheric model must be employed.
-The specified dynamics version of the Whole Atmosphere Community Climate Model (SD-WACCM) is used to determine the relative contributions to changes in CO VMRs during polar winter.
-The results are combined with daily average modelled CO to estimate the error associated with descent rates calculated assuming pure vertical advection of the tracer.
-Three commonly used representations of the data are assessed: a local area above a specific location (Kiruna, 67.8° N, 20.4° E, in this case), a zonal mean at a certain latitude (80° N is used as an example), and a polar mean (60° - 90° N).
-The winters of 2008/2009 and 2010/2011 are used in the study as an example of a winter with a strong SSW and a winter with a relatively stable vortex, respectively.
-The rate calculations were also performed using CO measurements from the Kiruna Microwave Radiometer (KIMRA) and the Microwave Limb Sounder (MLS) (not shown), and the results lead to the same conclusion.
-This was expected due to the level of agreement found in a comparison of the modelled and measured CO (Sect.
+The aim of this study is to assess the limits of the above assumption when using tracer measurements to derive rates of vertical motion in the middle atmosphere.
+The specified dynamics version of the Whole Atmosphere Community Climate Model (SD-WACCM) is used to determine the relative contributions to changes in CO concentrations during polar winter.
+The results are combined with measurements of CO from the Kiruna Microwave Radiometer (KIMRA) and the Microwave Limb Sounder (MLS) to estimate the error associated with descent rates calculated assuming pure vertical advection of the tracer.
+Three commonly used representations of the data are assessed: a local area above a specific location (Kiruna, in this case), a zonal mean at a certain latitude (80° N is used as an example), and a polar mean (60° - 90° N).
+The winters of 2008/2009 and 2010/2011 are used in the study as an example of a winter with a strong SSW and relatively quiet winter, respectively.
+This study could be performed using model output in place of the measured CO concentrations, but groundbased and satellite measurements are presented because the aim of the study is to evaluate a methodology that relies solely 10 on data from instruments.
+The calculations were also performed using only model output (not shown), and the results lead to the same conclusion.
+This was expected due to the level of agreement between the modelled and measured CO (Sect.
 2.4).
 Section 2 outlines the instruments and the model used in this study as well as their datasets.
-A brief comparison of the three CO datasets is provided to assess how well the model represents observations of the atmosphere.
-Section 3 investigates the trajectories of air parcels arriving in the Arctic during winter, and the evolution of the tendencies of CO VMRs in the Arctic middle atmosphere due to each component of the continuity equation.
+A brief comparison of the three CO datasets is also provided.
+Section 3 investigates the trajectories of air parcels arriving in the Arctic during winter, and the evolution of the mean tendencies of CO concentrations in the Arctic middle atmosphere due to each component of the continuity equation.
 Section 4 shows the rates of vertical motion calculated using CO measurements and the above assumption, and estimates how these rates change when accounting for all parts of the continuity equation.
-Section 5 uses CO VMR tendencies from 2008 to 2014 to assess their relative importance during different months.
+Section 5 uses CO concentration tendencies from 2008 to 2014 to assess their relative importance during different months.
 Section 6 contains a discussion of the results and the limitations of the study, and suggests a different interpretation of the rates derived from tracer measurements.
 Section 7 provides concluding remarks.
+20